ioccc-src/winner/1998/fanf/README.md

         make all

 NOTE: This may take a while.
 Some systems may have problems building this entry because of the system resources it requires.

-### To run
+## To run

 	./fanf

-## Judges' comments

-    To use:
+### To use:

 Enter an expression on standard input.
 Here are some sample expressions that you can use:

 	    ((\a(\b(\c(d)))) e)